-My whole life, I have been thankful for the blessings God had given me, from having the most supportive parents who encourage me to pursue my dreams, going to good schools on Malawian standard is truly a privilege, to be honest being here has made me realize this a lot more.
+My whole life, I have been thankful for the blessings God has given me, from having the most supportive parents who encourage me to pursue my dreams, to going to good schools on Malawian standards is truly a privilege, to be honest being here has made me realize this a lot more.